-The goal of this course is to introduce students to the field of health policy analysis.
+The goal of this course is to introduce the field of health policy analysis, making it highly relevant to their roles as future managers in public and private health care organizations and administrative departments responsible for public policy.
 The scope includes administrative, clinical, and public policies.
-Students will be exposed to concepts and methods that will provide a foundation for conducting policy analysis, including gaining an understanding of how to approach descriptive, explanatory, and instrumental research.
-Current policy topics in health care will be used in order to demonstrate the practical relevance of policy analysis for health care managers.
+Students will be exposed to concepts and methods that will provide a foundation for conducting policy analysis, with an application to current policy topics in health care to demonstrate the practical relevance of policy analysis for health care managers.
 In-class small group activities will be used to help develop communication and analysis skills for use in health policy work settings.
+The summative group project will prepare students to think critically about issues pertaining to their roles as managers in light of current health system transformation underway in Ontario.

-INSTRUCTORS, TEACHING ASSISTANT, AND CONTACT INFORMATION
+INSTRUCTOR AND CONTACT INFORMATION